hknutzen/Netspoc/index.markdown

 <div class="list">
  <a href="intro-topo-with-rules-covered.png"><img src="intro-topo-with-rules-covered.png"/></a>

-#### Distribute rules and generate code
+#### Collect rules and generate code

-Netspoc automatically distributes rules to packet filters and generates device specific filter rules for each packet filter inside the topology.
+Netspoc automatically collects the rules for each packet filter and generates device specific filter rules for each packet filter inside the topology.